Work in progress.

 17.1 Introduction

-So far, we have used the perfect verb.
-In this chapter we will study the u-state stateful verb.
-The stateful verb is called thus because it resembles the noun in that it has states.
-The perfect verb, as we know, does not have any state.
+So far, we have used the caseless verb.
+In this chapter we will study the u-case caseful verb.
+The caseful verb is called thus because it resembles the noun in that it has cases.
+The caseless verb, as we know, does not have any case.

 17.2 Pattern for form 1

-Using the root paradigm فعل, we have already seen that perfect verbs for form 1 occur in the patterns فَعَلَ faɛala, فَعِلَ faɛila, and فَعُلَ faɛula.
-The patterns for form 1 stateful verbs are يَفْعَلُ yafɛalu, يَفْعِلُ yafɛilu, and يَفْعُلُ yafɛulu.
+Using the root paradigm فعل, we have already seen that caseless verbs for form 1 occur in the patterns فَعَلَ faɛala, فَعِلَ faɛila, and فَعُلَ faɛula.
+The patterns for form 1 caseful verbs are يَفْعَلُ yafɛalu, يَفْعِلُ yafɛilu, and يَفْعُلُ yafɛulu.

 17.3 Vowel-mark on the middle root letter

-We have seen that vowel on the middle root letter in a perfect verb can vary depending on the verb.
+We have seen that vowel on the middle root letter in a caseless verb can vary depending on the verb.
 So we can have,

 • كَتَبَ kataba “he wrote”